rauhs/klang/README.md

 # Clojars

-Warning: I've never deployed to clojars.

 [![Clojars Project](http://clojars.org/klang/latest-version.svg)](http://clojars.org/klang)

 # Usage

 The following is the simplest usage, using no macros (see below for advanced usage):
 ```clj
 (ns your.app.somens
   (:require [klang.core :as k]))